HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 This last section explains how every piece of code is interlinked and how they work.
 The purpose of this explanation is to faciliatet the inclusion of new alogirhtms, topologies, and whatever comes to mind to thsi code for further experimentation.

-1. The `testint...` file runs the desired evaluation.
+1. The `testing...` file runs the desired evaluation.
 It can be the ... file for the ... evaluation or the ... script for the .. evlaution.
 Both ot fthem present a similar code.
 Thye check the need parameters and run all the combinations of the experiments.
 For each combination they run another script.
 2. The .. script run inside the .. sfiles, are the main executing script of the program.
 They, change the configuration of each experiment, build the MIninet topology with P4 siwtches, and save the ouput files to the desired folders.
 	- The .. scrip changes this and taht
  	- The .. fiel modifies this and that